GitauHarrison/notes/chartjs.md

     return render_template('index.html', form=form)
 ```

 The form should be on display in the index template after refreshing the page.
-To story the data, we need to create a MeanScore model.
+To store the data, we need to create a MeanScore model.
 This model will store the following data: term, math, english, science, ict, and history.

 `app/models.py: MeanScore Model`